 Visit the Canadian Rockies, spanning Canada‘s British Columbia and Alberta provinces, and you won’t be disappointed.
 You’ll be surrounded by snowy mountain peaks, rivers, vivid blue lakes, pine forests, laid-back alpine towns, vast icefields and abundant wildlife.
-It is home to world famous national parks, including Banff and Jasper, which are a UNESCO World Heritage Site.
-International tourism has returned with a force since the pandemic, with this year’s visitor spending beating that of 2019.
-Following the Jasper wildfires of summer 2024, attractions are slowly starting to open again.
-Here is the best Canadian Rockies itinerary for 7 unforgettable days backpacking Banff and Jasper.
+Despite the devastating wildfires in Jasper, the area is recovering and Banff National Park is set to welcome a near-record number of visitors this year.
+Here is the best backpacking Banff and Jasper itinerary for 7 days, including where to stay and what to do.

 This post may contain affiliate links.
 That means, if you make a purchase, I may receive a small commission.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.